Nevada Ranchers Launch Aggressive Ad Campaigns in 2017

 Specific projects proposed by Golden Productions approved by the NRRC commission include:

-A 30 minute documentary targeting both ranchers and “Future Stewards of the Range” will be filmed at Smith Creek Ranch in the Desatoya Mountains in June.
-The documentary will air in the Fall of 2017 on Charter media channel 195 available in 101,000 households in Western Nevada.
+A 30 minute documentary targeting both ranchers and “Future Stewards of the Range” was filmed at Smith Creek Ranch in the Desatoya Mountains in June.
+The documentary will air in the Fall of 2017 on Charter media channel 190 available in 101,000 households in Western Nevada.

 The successful advertising campaign launched in 2016 on Reno TV channels KAME Fox 11 and KRXI My21 will again be aired in 2017 and include 30 second and 15 second commercials under a “Responsible Ranching” theme that will inform viewers of the rancher’s perspective on the wild horse issue, sagegrouse, grazing fees and sustainable grazing.
 All commercials can be viewed on www.nevada rangelands.org by clicking on advertising campaigns.

 The Stewards educational series originally funded and created in 2013 will be expanded and given new life in an alliance with the Nevada Department of Agriculture’s “Ag in the Classroom” program.
 Created to conform to current Nevada curriculum standards NRRC funded series will now be presented to educators in a Ag in the Classroom teachers workshop in the summer as well as through the students attending the Rangeland summer camp.